swt30/thesis/chapters/02-eos/02-eos.md

   In this case, a numerically inverted Vinet equation of state is compared against values from @Vinet1987, showing good agreement.
 ](testing-functional-forms){#fig:testing-functional-forms}

-> TODO: [@fig:testing-functional-forms] should be re-drawn to match the visual style; clarify in the legend which paper we're referring to; is the plot even necessary?
+> TODO: [@fig:testing-functional-forms] should be re-drawn to match the visual style; clarify in the legend which paper I'm referring to

 ![
   I verified that the tabular IAPWS data (left) joined smoothly to the numerically inverted form (right) of the IAPWS equations.